Piru, California: Infrastructure

-Ventura County Waterworks District No. 16 provides water and sewer service to the more densely populated historic town center around the railroad line on the west side of Piru Creek.
+Ventura County Waterworks District No. 16 provides sewer service to the more densely populated historic town center around the railroad line on the west side of Piru Creek.
 The district's service area also includes a small area east of the creek and certain areas south of the settlement along Main Street.

 Education

 Fillmore Unified School District operates Piru Elementary School.
 The district also operates Fillmore Middle School and Fillmore High School in Fillmore.